Alternatives to payday loans

 However, even people with top scores had to start somewhere and even they have to check application criteria; there's no such thing as a guaranteed credit card.

-In other words, don't assume you can't borrow.
+In other words, those with a poor history shouldn't assume that they can't borrow.

 Instead, check out our guides to: